What are the main areas of optimisation in PPC?

 - Account restructuring – campaigns and ad groups

 - Keyword and negative keyword research

 To read more about the importance of PPC and the role of a PPC account manager, visit our ultimate guide to PPC advertising.

 How to do a PPC keyword research?

-When it comes to PPC keyword research, there are different types of keywords you can look for and categorise for further use:
+When it comes to PPC keyword research for Paid Search advertising, there are different types of keywords you can look for and categorise for further use: